micmejia/bible-dump/AMPC/Acts/Acts 21.md

 And when the man had granted him permission, Paul, standing on the steps, gestured with his hand to the people; and there was a great hush.
-Then he spoke to them in the Hebrew dialect, saying: ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then he spoke to them in the Hebrew dialect, saying: